Placental accreta, increta and percreta

 - Your baby may have birth defects.

-Your provider checks the placenta after birth.
+Your provider checks the placenta after birth to make sure it is normal and that it was delivered completely.
 Sometimes the placenta is sent for testing in a lab, especially if the baby has certain health problems, like poor growth.
+The results of this test is called pathology and you can ask about it in your postpartum visit.